Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/sequreity-group/README.md

 ### 1.1 How do you explain a security group?

-- A security group is a **virtual firewall** attached to ENIs/instances that controls inbound (`ingress`) and outbound (`egress`) traffic at the instance level.[web:34]
+- A security group is a **virtual firewall** attached to ENIs/instances that controls inbound (`ingress`) and outbound (`egress`) traffic at the instance level.
-- Rules are stateful: if inbound traffic is allowed, the response is automatically allowed without an explicit outbound rule.[web:34]
+- Rules are stateful: if inbound traffic is allowed, the response is automatically allowed without an explicit outbound rule.

 You should distinguish:

-- Security groups (stateful, instance level) vs NACLs (stateless, subnet level).[web:34]
+- Security groups (stateful, instance level) vs NACLs (stateless, subnet level).

 ---